 Helps you improve and innovate

 When looking for ideas to improve your product or service, there’s no better performance indicator than the people who actually frequent your business and use your product.
 They are interacting with your business and services in a way you can’t.
 The reality is that it can be easy as a small business owner to become blind to the faults in one’s business.
-A well-written negative review can be constructive and show you the places where you can improve your products, services, and more.
+A well-written critical review can be constructive and show you places where you can improve your products, services, and more.
 Best of all, it might give you the same insights as a costly consultant would—and it’s free!